PAST

 MoAD: Diaspora Unite!
 Artists of African Descent Benefit Auction 2020

 MoAD: Diaspora Unite!
-Artists of African Descent Benefit Auction 2020 featured works from some of the more important artists of African descent around the globe.
-In creating an expansive, yet focused auction representing the infinite iterations of the African diaspora, MoAD brings together artists who have close ties to the museum in support of their mission as they continue the significant work done by the museum over the last 15 years since they’ve opened their doors to the public.
+Artists of African Descent Benefit Auction 2020 featured works from some of the more important artists of African descent from around the globe.
+In creating an expansive, yet focused auction representing the infinite iterations of the African diaspora, MoAD brought together artists with close ties to the museum in support of their mission; continuing the significant work done by the museum over the last 15 years since they opened their doors to the public.

 Harriet Tubman, 2020